-The goal of gynecomastia surgery is to reduce enlarged male breast tissue by direct excision of the breast bud under the nipple or with liposuction and in some cases a combination of both.
+The goal of gynecomastia surgery is to reduce enlarged male breast tissue by direct excision of the breast bud under the nipple or with liposuction, and in some cases, a combination of both.
 There are different types of gynecomastia techniques that can be used to address the patient’s anatomy and needs.
 Dr. Crofts will go over the surgery options during your consultation.

-Some men might have the appearance of a fuller chest, or nipples that have a breast bud or mass which can cause pain and tenderness that needs to be addressed by liposuction, excision of breast mass/bud, or sometimes a combination of both.
+Some men might have the appearance of a fuller chest, nipples that have a breast bud, or mass which can cause pain and tenderness that needs to be addressed by liposuction, excision of breast mass/bud, or sometimes a combination of both.
 In some cases where there is a lot of excess skin as well as breast tissue, excision of the skin might be needed as well.

-Men with enlarged chests, or breast buds that are causing them pain.
+Men with enlarged chests or breast buds that are causing them pain.

-For the first two to three weeks after the procedure, patients will need to refrain from lifting over 5 pounds and avoid strenuous activity.
+For the first two to three weeks after the procedure, patients will need to refrain from lifting over 5 lbs and avoid strenuous activity.
 Patients will also need to wear a compression garment for 6 weeks after the procedure.